 When you’re ready to get pregnant, you’re ready.
-Even if you’ve tried to ease your expectations by telling yourself that “it may take some time,” it can still be extremely frustrating and worrisome when months—or even years—tick by and the two pink lines still haven’t shown up on the pregnancy test, and you think, what are the possible causes of infertility?
+Even if you’ve tried to ease your expectations by telling yourself that it may take some time, it can still be extremely frustrating and worrisome when months—or even years—tick by and the two pink lines still haven’t shown up on the pregnancy test.
+Even the most patient may start wondering about the possible causes of infertility sooner rather than later.

 Below are seven reasons you may have trouble getting pregnant that can often be overlooked in conventional medicine.
-(Remember, these are not the *only* answers and coupled with physician recommendations and an understanding of your individual health, you may decide that pursuing medical intervention and due treatments are the best option.
-Know that Parsley Health clinicians and health coaches can support you before, during, and after your fertility journey.)
+Remember, these are not the only answers to trouble getting pregnant.
+Coupled with physician recommendations and an understanding of your individual health, you may decide that pursuing medical intervention and due treatments are the best option.
+Just know that whatever you decide, Parsley Health medical providers and health coaches can support you before, during, and after your fertility journey .

 Both an underactive (hypothyroid) and overactive (hyperthyroid) thyroid can affect ovulation, cause irregular menstrual cycles, and lead to imbalances in sex hormones , which can impact your chances of getting pregnant .
 (Proper thyroid levels are also essential for a healthy growing fetus, as well.)
 “We see a lot of thyroid issues that contribute to struggles in the fertility journey,” says Bufalino.
 The problem is that symptoms of thyroid disease , like weight gain or loss, constipation or diarrhea, irritability, or sleep issues can all be attributed to other things, like a stressful schedule, so they’re easy to miss.

-If your provider at Parsley suspects a thyroid condition, they may do a blood test to measure TSH, Free T4, Total T4, Free T3, Reverse T3, anti-TPO antibodies, and anti-thyroglobulin for the most wide-ranging picture of potential thyroid issues.
-From there, your doctor may speak with you about potential underlying causes of thyroid dysfunction before recommending treatment.
-Holistic treatment may include medication or changes to your diet.
+If your medical provider at Parsley suspects a thyroid condition, they may do a blood test to measure TSH, Free T4, Total T4, Free T3, Reverse T3, anti-TPO antibodies, and anti-thyroglobulin for the most wide-ranging picture of potential thyroid issues.
+From there, your provider may speak with you about potential underlying causes of thyroid dysfunction before recommending treatment.
+Your personalized treatment may include medication or changes to your diet.

 Stress is going to happen, but you can learn to manage it in a healthier-for-you way .
 “I recommend getting in front of your stress and creating a relaxation practice.
 This will help you unwind and renourish your adrenal and hormonal system,” says Bufalino.
 Meditation will rewire your nervous system to better manage stress , for example, she says.
 Or it might be going for a walk with a friend, trying a gentle yoga flow, spending time alone, or—yes—taking a bath.
 Also important for managing stress?
 Sleep .
 “Sleep is one of the best practices to regulate your hormonal system,” says Bufalino.